marc365/AMOS-Professional-365/README.md

 >[invalid label character that was breaking build](https://github.com/AOZ-Studio/AMOS-Professional-Official/commit/99fa17f1466f563f0b60bfbef0598a83c881429a)

 these are not needed in this "original" branch and I've decided to continue the "preservation" of the file format in this branch so won't merge.
 I have updated the name of this branch to AMOS Professional 365 so that the changes made here can be regarded as independent but can be integrated by anyone.

-This branch is being updated with stability fixes to the main system and this readme will be updated again when those commits are completed.

 # Future